gmx-io/gmx-synthetics/scripts/distributions/ARCHI_DISTRIBUTIONS.md

 ## Detailed Distribution Tables

-*Last updated: 2025-10-12 19:25:04 UTC*
+*Last updated: 2025-10-14 20:41:44 UTC*

 ### Vault Borrowing Summary (Farmers)

-Farmers borrowed fsGLP from these vaults to create leveraged positions.
-This borrowed fsGLP is distributed to LPs based on their vsToken holdings.
+Farmers borrowed tokens (WETH, WBTC, USDT, USDC) from these vaults to create leveraged positions.
+The borrowed tokens were converted to fsGLP and tracked by vault.
+This fsGLP is distributed to LPs based on their vsToken holdings.

 | Vault | Borrowed fsGLP | % of Total | Farmer Positions |
 |-------|----------------|------------|------------------|